src-bin/substrate-docs/ref/substrate-filesystem-hierarchy.md

 * **`root-modules`**\
   A tree of Terraform root modules, each with a correctly configured state file stored in DynamoDB and S3.
 The tree is organized by domain, environment, quality, and region with some additional complexity for network peering arrangements.
 Substrate-managed files include a header identifying them as such and declaring whether you may edit them.
   * **`admin`**\
-    Your admin account, especially a reference to `modules/intranet`.
-(Managed by `substrate create-admin-account`.)
+    Your Substrate account (formerly known as your admin account), especially a reference to `modules/intranet`.
+(Managed by `substrate setup`.)
   * **`deploy`**\
     Your deploy account, managing S3 buckets and also a good place to put e.g. AWS ECR resources.
-(Managed by \`substrate bootstrap-deploy-account.)
+(Managed by \`substrate setup.)
   * **`network`**\
     Your network, where VPCs are defined before being shared.
-(Managed by `substrate bootstrap-network-account`.)
+(Managed by `substrate setup`.)
     * **`peering`**\
       VPC peering relationships between regions and qualities within the same environment.
-(Managed by `substrate bootstrap-network-account`.)
+(Managed by `substrate setup`.)
   * _**`domain`**_
     * _**`environment`**_
       * _**`quality`**_\